 After handling numerous obstacles and challenges in our path, our team is confident that we have both fulfilled the requirements and expectations of the Senior Design I course, planned the designs for our smart bird feeder device, and properly investigated the technologies that will be an essential part of our smart bird feeder.
 Our team has taken measures throughout this project's lifetime to ensure that the project workload is split as evenly as possible among the ECE engineering disciplines, paying careful attention to not give a specific member or group of members an unfair amount of work.
-We have met every deadline set by the Senior Design I and Senior Design II courses and our own team so far, our report meets the final report requirements properly, and we are confident that our project contains substantial design, due to our inclusion of a custom PCB design and its integration with the NVIDIA Jetson nano Developer Kit in this project.
+We have met every deadline set by the Senior Design I course and our own team so far, our report meets the final report requirements properly, and we are confident that our project contains substantial design, due to our inclusion of a custom PCB design and its integration with the NVIDIA Jetson nano Developer Kit in this project.

-In designing and combining various sensors and electrical components to create our own original smart bird feeder, we have developed and produced an innovative smart bird feeder that takes advantage of computer vision and machine learning to distinguish between birds and squirrels visiting the feeder, and deters squirrels from loitering in the immediate vicinity of The Smart Bird Feeder.
-The feeder's squirrel deterrent system promotes the arrival of more feathery friends.
-We also took advantage of The Smart Bird Feeder's camera for other uses, such as capturing memories of birds' visits and storing the memories to be viewed in a user application.
+In designing and combining various sensors and electrical components to create our own original smart bird feeder, we will develop and produce an innovative smart bird feeder that takes advantage of computer vision and machine learning to distinguish between birds and squirrels visiting the feeder, and will deter squirrels from loitering in the immediate vicinity of the smart bird feeder.
+The feeder's squirrel deterrent system will promote the arrival of more feathery friends.
+We will also take advantage of the smart bird feeder's camera for other uses, such as capturing memories of birds' visits and storing the memories to be viewed in a user application.
 The application has given the team the opportunity to connect any and all features of the device directly to the user in a manner that maximizes the device potential.
-Our application fits well in a hobbyist's toolkit when accounting for a lack of time, as many of our features implemented ensure that the bird feeder provides complete functionality without having to constantly watch the device.
+Our application fits well in a hobbyist toolkit when accounting for a lack of time, as many of our features implemented ensure that the bird feeder provides complete functionality without having to constantly watch the device.

-In regards to the creation and testing of the device, our team feels our research and development has put us in a prime position for success.
+In regards to the creation and testing of the device, the team feels our research and development has put us in a prime position for success.
 The in-depth plans for testing each component of the device with strict parameters ensures that each component is likely to work as intended when combined to create the full product.
-Upon beginning development in Senior Design II, our team was confident that the testing structure we've established will result in a smooth testing and development.
+Upon beginning with development in senior design II, the team is confident that the testing structure we've established will result in a smooth testing and development.